-USA / China
+USA

-In assessing the recoverable amount of the USA/China CGUs, management made a number of assumptions including foreign exchange rates and risk adjustments to future cash flows.
-Management considered information available from industry analysts and other sources in relation to key assumptions used.
-Management considers that it has taken a conservative view of the market conditions and business operations.
+In assessing the recoverable amount of the USA CGU, management considered information available from industry analysts and other sources in relation to the key assumptions used.
+Management considers that it has taken an appropriate view of the market conditions and business operations.